Published: Jul 19, 2017, Updated: Oct 15, 2022

-Check the status of any existing ESTA applications before flying to the United States to retrieve your ESTA authorization number and expiry date.
+Check the status of any existing ESTA applications before arriving to the United States to retrieve your ESTA authorization number and expiry date.
 You can check your ESTA expiry date, ESTA validity and retrieve the ESTA number simply by filling out the form using the passport details as well as first and last name of the applicant.
 Your ESTA status, authorization number and date of expiry will be provided to you if your application is still valid.
 There are five possible status’ returned by the ESTA validity check, and these are discussed below and in the video.

 “Application Not Found” is usually the result of the applicant providing the wrong information on their original ESTA application form and thus, there is no link established between the correct and incorrect biometric information.
 Biometric information includes details such as the applicant’s name, passport country, passport number, passport issuance and expiry dates.
 Alternatively, this status is provided when incorrect information is provided on the check your ESTA application form.
 Lastly, “Application Not Found” can be returned when no current or previous ESTA exists.